Related Post: Early Autumn Canoe Tripping In the Heart Of Temagami

 (The above quote is from the first edition of the book; it appears in slightly edited form in the 2016 edition on p.
 49.)

 It would seem that Conway locates the “removed” pictograph in the space immediately below the moose image.
 If Conway is right, the Phillips plate IV should include a drawing of it.
 His assumption is based on something he claims Dewdney saw in his earlier visit – i.e. in 1959 – that was no longer there when he visited in 1974.

 He is not the only one to make this claim about a removed rock painting.

 In a transcript of a CBC radio program called Morning North, “Backroads Bill” (Bill Steer) makes this comment in “Glimpses of the Past”:

 Dewdney devotes very little space to the Diamond Lake pictographs in his book.
-The one quote above, along with the sketch of the core of the site, and the quote which follows is pretty much all he had to say.
+I get the feeling he really was not all that bowled over by what he found here.
+The one quote above, along with the sketch of the core of the site, and the quote below are pretty much all he had to say about this site.

 - #12 the maymaygwayshi, though it hardly seems like a vestige!

 - #16 is perhaps included in his catch-all phrase “stick figures.”

 Picking up on Conway’s comment, #11 and #13 possibly represent the otter skins associated with the shaman’s medicine bag if we can accept an Ojibwe origin of the images.